 Education in the Philippines

-The Basic Education Development Plan (BEDP) 2030 (currently seeking a presidential approval) will be the Philippines’ first long-term plan covering all formal education for children from 5 to 18 years old, and non-formal education for youth and adults.
+The Basic Education Development Plan (BEDP) 2030 is the Philippines’ first long-term plan covering all formal education for children from 5 to 18 years old, and non-formal education for youth and adults.
 The BEDP also describes linkages to early childhood, higher and technical and vocational education.

 The plan aims to ensure that learners have the physical, cognitive, socio-emotional and moral preparation for civic participation and engagement in post-secondary opportunities in their local, national and global communities by focusing on: